 If you’re able to get full years’ worth of living expenses, that would be amazing!
 If you want some fun ideas to help track your savings then check out these savings printables!

-If you happen to come into any large amounts of money, say through a tax refund, inheritance, work bonus etc. I’d recommend holding onto the cash and beefing up your emergency fund more.
+If you happen to come into any large amounts of money, say through a tax refund, inheritance, work bonus, etc. I’d recommend holding onto the cash and beefing up your emergency savings fund more.

-This is a no brainer, dump your debt right now!
+This is a no brainer, dump your high interest debt right now!
 You can then use all that money that was paying interest on your debt to put in your high yield savings account!
 (You did set it up, right?)
-Go to Undebt.it and input your debt numbers into their snowball calculator.
-It will show you which order to pay them off in to optimize your payments.
+Go to Undebt.it and input your credit card debt numbers into their snowball calculator.
+It will show you in which order to make your debt payments to optimize them.

-To help keep you motivated on your debt free journey check out some of these debt payoff printables.
-There’s the bundle and their available individually too!
+To help keep you motivated on your debt-free journey check out some of these debt payoff printables.
+There’s the bundle and they’re available individually too!

 You may love your job, and your job may love you.
-But is your position expendable? (hint: everyone is expendable.)
+But is your position expendable?
+Hint: everyone is expendable and a job loss is quite possible.
 During tough times companies tighten their belts and downsize, your job might be one of the thousands that could be cut.
 I’m sorry, even talking about this sucks.